nopphasinara/jquery-selectable/readme.md

 All callbacks are called in the context of the respective container you instantiated the plugin on.

-For both callbacks, two arguments are returned.
-The first is an array of selected values.
-The second is a jQuery object of selected elements.
+For the `change` callback, two arguments are available.
+The first is an array of selected values and the second is an array containing the selected elements.

+For the `click` and `doubleClick` callbacks, two arguments are available.
+The first is the value of the target item and the second is the target element.

 - `change`: runs when the selection changes, including when changes are made programmatically.
 - `click`: runs when an item is clicked.
 Returning `false` will prevent selection.
+- `doubleClick`: runs when an item is double clicked.

 ### Methods